 What is venture capital?

-Venture capital is a form funding usually for starts up and small business.
+Venture capital is a form of funding usually for starts up and small business.
 The venture capitalists will provide investment for a company in return for a stake (or equity).
 Venture capitalists hope their injection of funds will help the business grow rapidly and they will be able to make large profits when the business sells.

 Due to the nature of start ups, the investment from venture capitalists is seen as a high risk investment.
 Small business offer the opportunity for high returns, but many will fail despite this significant funding, therefore leaving investors with nothing.